 The term sparkling wine broadly refers to all categories of bubbly wine.
-These lively, effervescent sparkles are simply carbon dioxide that's been trapped either in bottle or in vat during the fermentation process.
+These lively, effervescent sparkles are simply carbon dioxide that's been trapped either in the bottle or in the vat during the fermentation process.

 While Champagne is typically the first bubbly that comes to mind and certainly the most distinguished of the world's sparkling wines offerings, the word "Champagne" only refers to sparkling wine made in the well-defined winegrowing region of Champagne in northeast France.